 Shares granted to non-employee directors are issued in advance of these directors' service periods and are fully vested as of the date of the grant.
 We record a prepaid expense equal to the fair value of the shares issued and amortize the expense equally over a service period of one year.
-In May 2018, each of our non-employee directors received an annual retainer of 792 shares of common stock under the SICP for board service through the 2019 Annual Meeting of Stockholders; accordingly, 7,128 shares, with a weighted average fair value of \$75.70 per share, were issued and vested in 2018.
-In May 2019, each of our non-employee directors received an annual retainer of 751 shares of common stock under the SICP for service as a director through the 2020 Annual Meeting of Stockholders; accordingly, 6,759 shares, with a weighted average fair value of \$93.14 per share, were issued and vested in 2019.
+In May 2019, each of our non-employee directors received an annual retainer of 751 shares of common stock under the SICP for board service through the 2020 Annual Meeting of Stockholders; accordingly, 6,759 shares, with a weighted average fair value of \$93.14 per share, were issued and vested in 2019.
+In May 2020, each of our non-employee directors received an annual retainer of 887 shares of common stock under the SICP for service as a director through the 2021 Annual Meeting of Stockholders; accordingly, 8,870 shares, with a weighted average fair value of \$84.47 per share, were issued and vested in 2020.

-In January 2020, a newly appointed member of the Board of Directors received a pro-rated retainer of 254 shares of common stock under the SICP to serve as a non-employee director through the 2020 Annual Meeting of Stockholders.
-The shares awarded to the non-employee director immediately vested upon issuance in January 2020, had a weighted average fair value of \$95.83 per share, and the expense will be recognized over the remaining service period ending on the 2020 Annual Meeting of Stockholders.
+In January 2020, a newly appointed member of our Board of Directors received a pro-rated retainer of 254 shares of common stock under the SICP to serve as a non-employee director through the 2020 Annual Meeting of Stockholders.
+The shares awarded to the non-employee director immediately vested upon issuance in January 2020, had a weighted average fair value of \$95.83 per share, and the expense was recognized over the remaining service period ending on the date of the 2020 Annual Meeting of Stockholders

-At December 31, 2019, there was \$0.2 million of unrecognized compensation expense related to shares granted to non-employee directors.
-This expense will be recognized over the remaining service period ending on the 2020 Annual Meeting of Stockholders.
+At December 31, 2020, there was \$0.3 million of unrecognized compensation expense related to shares granted to non-employee directors.
+This expense will be recognized over the remaining service period ending on the date of 2021 Annual Meeting of Stockholders.